Path-Check/paper-cred/SPECIFICATION.md

 The **type** field defines the payload type (`COUPON`, `PASSKEY`, `BADGE` or `STATUS`) and the **version** is a **NUMERIC** field defining the version of the type of certificate.
 The **payload** section contains the information related to the certificate itself.
 The cryptographic signature is a SHA256 signature in hexadecimal form, calculated using the private ECDSA key of the **ISSUER**.

 The reference to the **public** key can be:
-1. a URI to a DNS TXT Record containing the key for download.
+1. a FQDN to a DNS TXT Record containing the key for download (TODO: Need to specify the format of the TXT Record).
 1. a URL address to download keys from.
-1. a database and key ID to facilitate trusted lists of issuers.
+1. a database and key ID to facilitate trusted lists of issuers (TODO: Need to specify this keyId format).

 For signature verification, devices should maintain an indexed local key-value stores of approved public keys in PEM format.